Oldboycypher/Milestone-Project-One/README.md

 # Features Left to Implement

    - #### The optional Testimonials section.
 This requires JavaScript and would have several images and text continuously self rotate from the right to left with pause on each.
-   - #### The top navbar disappearing on scroll down except for the toggle icon for navigation.
+   - #### The top navbar disappearing on scroll down except for the toggle icon ( Hamburger menu ) for navigation.
 The footer navbar to appear on scroll up.
    - #### All images in Training section, when hovered over, reveal card with course details and costings instead of lengthy text before static images.
    - #### Both modal forms, when data submitted, to post a confirmation form on same page.